Campuses & History

 Opened in Spring 2017, the Lacombe Campus serves as the main campus for Northshore Technical Community College.
-Located in the center of St. Tammany, the campus is conveniently accessible from from destinations across the parish.
-With over 30,000 square foot of building space planned, the campus will features a heavy focus on science, technology, engineering, and math (STEM).
+Located in the center of St. Tammany, the campus is conveniently accessible from destinations across the parish.
+With over 30,000 square feet of building space, the campus features a heavy focus on science, technology, engineering, and math (STEM).

 Sullivan Campus (Bogalusa)